-- 5.10.1 This structure was a tenant's longhouse which was badly collapsed by 1960, with only the byre (Room 1) retaining its roof.
+- 5.17.1 This east / west aligned structure was originally a long-house and was badly collapsed by 1960, with only the byre, located at the western end, retaining its roof.
 The byre originally had a hipped roof, the later south-west gable being a clear rebuild.
-The north-eastern end-wall, which contained a fireplace [2238], survived to a height just above the wallheads. - 5.10.2 The original internal layout of the longhouse was different to those in the east of the township, and appears to resemble the early layout suggested for Building H. A single entrance [2222] served the byre and kitchen, presumably incorporating a timber partition, although now they are a combined room (Room 1).
-The closet and parlour (Room 2), would have been divided by a further partition, which no longer survives.
+The north-eastern end-wall, which contained a fireplace [2238], survived to a height just above the wall-heads. - 5.17.2 The original internal layout of the long-house was different to those in the east of the Township, and appears to resemble the early layout suggested for Building H. A single entrance [2222] served the byre and kitchen, presumably incorporating a timber partition, although now they are a combined room (Room 1).
+The closet and parlour (Room 2) would have been divided by a further partition, which no longer survives.
 They would have been accessed by a second doorway [2221] through the south-east wall, and directly inside the door would have been an internal porch, similar to Room 5 of Building A, with entrances to kitchen, closet and parlour.
 The partition between kitchen and closet was subsequently replaced in stone [2225].
-The modern render and whitewash that cover the walls make phasing almost impossible, whilst the original floors have been covered with concrete. - 5.10.3 The building has been re-roofed and extensively rebuilt / repaired by the Museum Trust in the late 1970's / early 1980's, with little of the original features remaining.
+The modern render and whitewash that cover the walls make phasing almost impossible, whilst the original floors have been covered with concrete. - 5.17.3 The building has been re-roofed and extensively rebuilt / repaired by the Museum Trust in the late 1970's / early 1980's, with little of the original features remaining.
 The window [2230] in the south-eastern elevation of the byre was re-inserted, with similar windows being added to the parlour [2229], within the original embrasure, in what was the closet [2232].
 This latter window is highly conjectural and given the former position of the closet, is unlikely to reflect the original fenestration.
-A window [2231] was also inserted in what appeared to be an original opening in the north-western elevation of the byre.

-- 5.10.4 A toilet block (Rooms 5-7) and two concrete outshuts (Rooms 3 and 4) were constructed to the north-east and north-west of the building, and an internal dry store built more recently.
-The original kitchen window [2223] was remodelled into a doorway to one of these modern extensions (Room 3). - 5.10.5 To the south-west of the longhouse are the discontinuous, overgrown foundational remains of three adjoining cells.
+A window [2231] was also inserted in what appeared to be an original opening in the north-western elevation of the byre. - 5.17.4 A toilet block (Rooms 5-7) and two concrete outshots (Rooms 3 and 4) were constructed to the north-east and north-west of the building, and an internal dry store built more recently.
+The original kitchen window [2223] was remodelled into a doorway to one of these modern extensions (Room 3). - 5.17.5 To the south-west of the long-house are the discontinuous, overgrown foundational remains of three adjoining cells.
 That closest to the byre appears contemporary and probably represents a stable or storage barn, whilst the documentary study suggests that the central cell represents the remains of a mill.
 The south-westernmost cell was most probably a cartshed.

-5.11 BUILDING X
+5.18 BUILDING X (Fig 21)